Trinity the Tuck: Music

 During the first episode of All Stars 4, she premiered an original comedy song titled "The Perfect Tuck" during the episode's variety show and won the challenge.
 The song was released for digital download on the same day.
 Her second solo single, a dance track called "The Face, the Body", was released on January 25, 2019.
 A music video for her third single, "I Call Shade", was released on February 14, 2019, and features Peppermint.
 The music video has over a million views.
 Her debut album Plastic premiered at number 9 on the Billboard Comedy Albums chart.
 She appeared in the music videos for Latrice Royale's "Excuse the Beauty" and Aja's "I Don't Wanna Brag".
 On November 29, 2019, Trinity released a promotional holiday single called Trinity Ruins Christmas.
 In 2021, Trinity released Mood Swing, an EP including the singles "Witch" and "Call Me Mommy Daddy" featuring Jozea Flores.

-In 2022, Trinity released "Walk.
+The following year, Trinity released the lead single for her album Ego "Walk.
 Slay.
 Serv.
 Repeat."

+In November 2023, Trinity partnered with songwriter and producer Drew Louis to release Trinity Ruins Christmas: The Musical, a drag musical album inspired by Charles Dickens' 1843 novella A Christmas Carol and the Grinch.
+Features on the album are Trinity's fellow RuPaul's Drag Race contestants Alaska Thunderfuck, Ginger Minj, Jimbo, Manila Luzon, and Kylie Sonique Love.

+In an interview with Wonderland in February 2024, Drew Louis announced that he and Trinity were working on a new dark-pop album titled Sinematic.
+In April 2024, Trinity announced via Instagram the lead single "Til Death Becomes Us" with fellow Drag Race contestant Jujubee was coming out April 26, 2024.
+The single was inspired by the 1992 cult classic film Death Becomes Her.
+Sinematic was released May 31, 2024, and is a concept album based on the seven deadly sins.
+She released single "Six Six Sex" alongside Sinematic (Deluxe) featuring Shontelle Sparkles and RuPaul's Drag Race season 17 contestants Sam Star and Jewels Sparkles and drag daughter Shontelle Sparkles.

 Personal life

+On March 31, 2022, she came out as non-binary.
+She uses she/they pronouns.
+She has had plastic surgery, including having her ears pinned and a rhinoplasty by Dr. Miami's Michael Salzhauer.

 As of at least mid-2017, Taylor lives in Orlando, Florida.
-She has had plastic surgery, including having her ears pinned and a rhinoplasty by Dr. Miami Michael Salzhauer.
-On March 31, 2022, she came out as non-binary and transgender.
-She uses she/they pronouns.